 Finance Concentration Courses (12 credits)

 The Finance Concentration in the MBA degree consists of three, 4-credit courses beyond FIN 601 Financial Management.
-Choose three of the following four courses:
+Choose three of the following courses:

 - FIN 550G International Finance (4 credits)

 - FIN 560G Financial Markets and Institutions (4 credits)

 - FIN 511G Investments and Portfolio Analysis (4 credits)